 Now not all cases are as straight forward as Pete and Nancy’s – just recently we had a client who was buying from a relative and unfortunately even though they felt they were getting the property for a steal, the valuer didn’t think so.
 We gave the client’s the option to get another valuer out (for a different bank), but in this instance they opted not to and just went ahead with their existing deposit, but got no benefit from buying from a related party.

 - The right bank has to be chosen as some banks won’t care that you’re buying under market value, they’ll use the lower of the valuation or the contract price.

-- The contract typically has to stipulate that it’s a “related party purchase” ie that
+- The contract typically has to stipulate that it’s a “related party purchase”

 - Typically a favourable purchase must be from a relative or a relationship that is easily demonstrated to show why the property would be being purchased under market value.

 - It’s important to speak to a solicitor early in the piece as stamp duty can be levied on the market value, not the price you pay to buy the property.

 In short though, your broker can step you through these minefields!